pocon/Computer-Club/2013/Semester 1/README.md

 - Part 1: An welcome to the club for the year, and introduction to Linux, free and open source software, and VirtualBox.
 - Part 2: Installing VirtualBox, running a VM using the provided image, first time booting the VM
 - Part 3: Using the VM - fixing the screen resolution, getting around the desktop
-- Part 4 (current): Package management, packages for common tasks, general Linux information
+- Part 4: Package management, packages for common tasks, general Linux information, shells

 The weeks have been replaced by parts because we've spent more time on some areas then initially anticipated.

+*The Linux "plot arc" of the club is now over.
+We hope you've had fun, and will continue to explore the world of Linux and FOSS.*

 ## General Stuff you should be aware of ##